onosproject/aether-operations-api/docs/architecture.md

   - the `grpc` service implementation
   - the `rest` and `graphql` bindings to the `grpc` server

-A simpler way to understand the internal implementation is to look at how a request is handled:
+A simpler way to understand the internal implementation is to look at how a request is handled.
+We'll be using the `Aether Enterprise` model as an example:
 ![Request handling](./assets/request-handling.png)

 ### Support for multiple internal API versions